xiaozhao1111/Professional-README-Generator/sample-README.md

 <a name='install'></a>
 ## Installation

-fadfa
+afdfa

 <a name='usage'></a>
 ## Usage Tips

-fafda
+fafasd

 <a name='tests'></a>
 ## Tests

-fafa
+sadfsa

 <a name='contributing'></a>
 ## Contributing

-ffadf
+fdadfa

 <a name='questions'></a>
 ## Questions

-* If you have any doubts, feel free to contact me via eq@163.com
+* If you have any doubts, feel free to contact me via xiao@163.com
 * Find more about my works on [my Github](https://github.com/fdafa)

+<a name='license'></a>
+## License
+This application is covered under Apache 2.0 License.